AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-5.md

 2. Rotate the box 360 degrees
 3. Scale the box from 0.5 to 3
-4. Choose a `transition-timing-function`
+4. Choose a `transition-timing-function` and a `transition-duration`
 5. Change the color from black to a different color
 6. Animate 2 more properties of your choosing
 7. Add a 1 second delay

 <i>Next, Make 4 copies of the box in the html and place them inside a container div</i>

-8. Bonus: Animate all the boxes simultaneously when hovering anywhere on the container
+8. Bonus: Animate all the boxes simultaneously when hovering anywhere on the parent container

 Need help?
 [Check out the MDN web docs for transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)